Kind (company)

-Kind LLC, stylized as KIND, is a snack food company based in New York City.
+Kind LLC (doing business as Kind Healthy Snacks), stylized as KIND, is an American snack food company based in New York City.
 It was founded in 2004 by Daniel Lubetzky.
-Since 2020, it has been a subsidiary of Mars.
+Since 2020, it has been a subsidiary of Mars Inc.

 History

 Daniel Lubetzky founded Kind in 2004.
-The company reached $1 million dollars of sales in the first year.
+The company earned about $1 million in revenue their first year.

 In 2008, private equity firm VMG Partners invested in Kind.
 The investment enabled the company to scale its sampling efforts to get more people to try Kind bars.
 When VMG got involved, Kind bars were only sold in 20,000 locations and Lubetzky's sampling budget was $800.
 By 2009, that budget was $800,000 and offering free samples became a large part of the Kind marketing plan.
 In 2014, Lubetzky bought all of VMG's shares.

 Today, Kind Bars are sold at more than 150,000 stores in the US.
 In 2014, they sold over 458 million bars and granola pouches, almost doubling 2013's sales.
-The company now has nearly five hundred employees.
+The company now has about five hundred employees.